-Audit Standards and Protocols
+Audit Plan, Standards and Governance

 Government Auditing Standards

 By statute, the Oregon Audits Division conducts audit work in compliance with Government Auditing Standards developed by the U.S. Government Accountability Office.
 Standards are developed by and for government auditors to ensure quality work is performed in the public interest.
 These audit standards contain requirements and guidance to assist auditors in objectively acquiring and evaluating sufficient, appropriate evidence as well as reporting the results.

 Government auditing standards require an external review every three years to determine whether an audit organization’s system of quality control ensures compliance with professional auditing standards.
 The Audits Division contracts with the National State Auditor Association to perform this review.